 Successful PBSA developments show value through:

-For institutional investors student accommodation is a unique investment profile:
+For institutional investors, student accommodation is a unique investment profile:

 Digital platforms now enable complex financial interactions: